-Social Security Romania
+Social Security Tax for Employers in Romania

 Workers within Romania are required by law to pay social security contributions on their gross salary and all earnings in Romania.
 Similarly, the employer is also obliged to pay monthly contributions and income tax for its employees.